 Cancellation of Removal

-For a cancellation of removal petition to work – and there’s no guarantee that it will – you must show the immigration court that your removal from the United States would cause an exceptional and extremely unusual hardship to your spouse, parent or child, and whomever will be suffering the hardship must be a U.S. citizen or lawful permanent resident.
+For a cancellation of removal petition to work, which is not guaranteed, you must show the immigration court that your removal from the United States would cause an exceptional and extremely unusual hardship to your spouse, parent, or child, and whoever will be suffering the hardship must be a U.S. citizen or lawful permanent resident.

 For example, if you are the sole caregiver for your disabled mother, who is a lawful permanent resident, you may be able to show the court that your removal would cause an exceptional and extremely unusual hardship to your mother.
 If the court agrees, you may be permitted to remain in the United States.